 We spent over 2 hours wandering the large site where you can climb many of the buildings.
 There are English speaking guides available for 800 pesos/group.

 If you would like to stay in Uxmal, we can definitely recommend Hacienda Uxmal Plantation which blends historic buildings with modern comforts.
 We loved the pool and massive green spaces for the kids to explore.

 Tulum is hipster popular and with its eco-hotels, yoga vibe, Mayan ruins and beautiful beach, it isn’t hard to see why.
 It is known as one of the best beaches in Mexico and even with the sargassum sea weed that has plagued the area the last few years, it is still a beautiful spot.
+The Tulum ruins are actually a Mexico National park and this is definitely the highlight of a visit to Tulum.
 Expect to pay a premium for accommodation around Tulum and expect to encounter construction in the rush to turn this once sleepy beach town into a tourist centre.